mayo850/Data332/README.md

 VISUALIZATIONS FOR BUTTERFLY DATASET

 Line chart showing Maximum RW length by years:

+We decided to use line chart for max RW length by years because we had alot of values so, it wouldn't be suitable to use other form of charts or graph.
+We wanted to track the small changes over short period of time which is easier to show in line chart.
+Moreover, last 75 years is a good amount of time to check max RW length.

 ![Line Chart of Maximum RW length by years](https://user-images.githubusercontent.com/61089434/168660025-4a7991db-ae9e-4267-b04d-5497ab9f35d2.png)

 Graph showing mean of LW Apex by country:

+Our group was curious to see what affect does location have on butterflies so we made bar graph of LW apex by country to see that.

 ![Mean of LW Apex by country](https://user-images.githubusercontent.com/61089434/168660060-35058032-e176-45e9-91a8-11494d594c00.png)

 Graph showing mean of LW width by gender:

+Our group was curious to see how does gender affect characteristics of a butterflies so we made bar graph of LW width by gender to see that.

 ![Mean of LW width by gender](https://user-images.githubusercontent.com/61089434/168660100-a8173d14-8202-4424-81a3-2628679c72e6.png)